XNethaji/To-do-list/README.md

 # ✨ Productivity Reminder - Todo App

-A modern, feature-rich task management application with a beautiful UI and robust backend.
+A modern, **feature-rich task management application** with a beautiful UI, secure authentication, and a powerful backend — designed to help you stay organized and productive.

+---

+## 🌟 Features

 ## 🌟 Features